callumalpass/handwrite/README.md

 export GEMINI_API_KEY="YOUR_API_KEY_HERE"
 ```

-Alternatively, create a `.env` file in your project directory:
+Alternatively, create a `.env` file in your working directory:

 ```
 GEMINI_API_KEY="YOUR_API_KEY_HERE"